Touro Fraternal Association is run by committees which are comprised exclusively of Touro members.

 This committee is responsible for the social events which have earned Touro its reputation as one of the finest Jewish fraternal orders in the East.
 It plans, organizes and implements affairs which cater to the interests of the members and their families.
 These events run the gamut from major dinner dances to Chanukah parties for the children, excursions to baseball games, casinos and trips to cultural centers, to simple hot dog and bean dinners at Touro.
 To quote many committee members: “This may be the most important committee in the Association.”
 For more information, click here.

-Student Financial Aid Committee Chairman – Steven Waldman
+Student Financial Aid Committee Chairman – Ried Redlich

-There are two ways the Association provides financial assistance to its members for secondary education: the long-standing interest-free Leo Greenberg Memorial Student Loans and a series of Touro educational grants, both available for regular members, their children and children of deceased regular members.
+There are two ways the Association provides financial assistance to its members for secondary education: the long-standing interest-free Leo Greenberg Memorial Student Loans which are available to regular members, their children, and the children of deceased regular members and Touro educational grants that are available for regular members and their children.
+In both cases, the Regular member must be a member in good standing for at least two years.
 The Student Financial Aid Committee, with the Board’s approval, sets qualification guidelines for both programs, solicits and reviews applications, determines the recipients and assures timely loan collections.
 For more information, click here.

 When a Touro brother is hospitalized, confined to home or a nursing home, his days can be brightened by knowing someone cares.
 A member of Touro’s Sunshine Committee visits as many of our brothers as possible.
 For more information, click here.

-Ways & Means Committee Chairman – Ried Redlich
+Ways & Means Committee Chairman – Jed Brandes

 The dictionary defines ways & means as “methods and resources for accomplishing something and especially defraying expenses.”
 Touro defines this committee’s task as developing, determining and investigating ways and means of guaranteeing that the Association and its lodges satisfy the needs of their members through financial or other means.
 Is it a catch-all committee?
 Yes!
 But by that definition alone, its importance to the organization’s future is established.
 For more information, click here.